Vladimíra Marcinková

 Vladimíra Marcinková (née Ledecká, born 17 August 1991 in Levoča) is a Slovak politician, since 2020 a member of the National Council of the Slovak Republic, where she currently also serves as the chairperson of the Committee for European Affairs.
-She is currently a member of the SaS parliamentary club.
+She is currently a member of the SaS parliamentary club, also running for the party as a non-member candidate in 2023 Slovak parliamentary election.

 Early life and career

-She was born in Levoča and comes from Spišský Hrhov, currently lives and works in Bratislava.
+Marcinková was born in Levoča and originates from Spišský Hrhov.
 She studied law at the University of Pavel Jozef Šafárik in Košice.
-Her husband is Tomáš Marcinko, a Slovak hockey representative, since 2019, and their daughter Lina was born in 2020.
-She is the daughter of former mayor Spišský Hrhov and former state secretary at the Ministry of Investments, Regional Development and Informatization, Vladimír Ledecký.

 She worked as a volunteer on the campaign of Andrej Kiska in the presidential elections in 2014.
 Later, she joined the president's team, where she was the head of the regional policy department and was also in charge of innovation and the business environment.

 Politics

 In 2019, Marcinková was one of the founding members of the emerging party of former president Andrej Kiska, ZA ĽUDÍ.
 At its constituent assembly (September 28, 2019 in Košice), she was elected as a member of the party's presidency.
 In the parliamentary elections in 2020, she ran from 11th place as a candidate for ZA ĽUDÍ and entered parliament as a member of this party.
 In the elections, she received 15,567 preferential votes and after taking preferential voting into account, she finished in 6th place in the party.